 "I was made… no. I was supposed to be another you?"

-He gazed at Sephiroth as he said that, the tilt of his head wordlessly asking if it was enough.
-It really wasn't.
+He looked at Sephiroth as he said that, the tilt of his head wordlessly asking if it was enough.

 "Another Sephiroth?"
 Genesis gasped.
 "What in the Goddess'— do you mean, like a clone?!"

 Genesis knew quite a bit about clones.
 That rat Hollander had attempted to manipulate him into joining him and creating an army of his copies to oppose Shinra.
 Thankfully, Hollander had been mysteriously murdered before any true harm could have come from it, and Angeal had been able to talk Genesis out of the scientist's influence.